comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 {% include tip.html content="p.
 56: `>` and `>>`: I think it is worth emphasizing that the single redirect, `>`, overwrites the file you are redirecting to.
 If the file existed, it will be replaced with the new output.
 There is no recovering the previous information.
 So, be careful with `>`.
 And possibly favor the double redirect, `>>`, which appends to the existing file, placing new content at the end of the file." %}

 * p.
-65: `tail -f /var/log/messages`: You will not be able to run this command since you do not have permission to view the file /var/log/messages.
+65: **head / tail – Print First / Last Part of Files**: `tail -f /var/log/messages`: You will not be able to run this command since you do not have permission to view the file /var/log/messages.
 We will see if we can find a use for the `tail -f` command, in general it is used for watching the contents of an output file while a program is running.
 * p.
-66: Linux Is About Imagination: Another great analogy!
+66: **Linux Is About Imagination**: Another great analogy!
 I hope this course sparks your imagination about what you can do with the giant erector set of tools you will learn about!